benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 `ABORTED`
 : An *aborted* migration will not make any changes to the target and cannot be run again.

-## Built-In Commands

-The built-in commands are always available in a LiveData Migrator command line interactive session.
-They are unrelated to migration resources and operation (other than `exit`/`quit`), but help you to interact with LiveData Migrator and automate processing through scripts for the action prompt.

-See the [Built-In Commands](./command-reference.md#built-in-commands) section in Command Reference for further details of the available commands.

 ## Using the LiveData Migrator jar (optional)